alexarntzen/deepthermal/README.md

 # Deepthermal
 Project for 401-4656-21L Deep Learning in Scientific Computing FS2021 at ETH Zürich.

+Code from this project has been updated.
+For the old project see the `old_usage` branch.

 The source files are placed `deepthermal/` directory.
 The programs generating solutions to tasks are placed in `task_solutions/`.
 Final model parameters are also placed in this folder.
 The tests are placed in `test/` directory.